temple-harrisburg/hbghelp/Articles/Public/How to access Wi-Fi as a guest at Temple Harrisburg.md

 3. Check your wireless indicator to confirm you are now connected.

 ### Troubleshooting
+- **If the form didn't open**: go to http://tuconnect.temple.edu/guest/temple-guest-registration.php
 - If prompted to select an authentication method, select **PEAP**, then select "Do Not Authenticate" for the certificate field.
-- Your phone number must be entered into tusecurewireless exactly as it was entered in the guest form.
+- Your phone number must be entered into tusecurewireless exactly as it was entered in the guest form, including hyphens.
 - If you are still experiencing connection issues, wait a few minutes and try again.
 Sometimes it may take 5-10 minutes for your authentication to clear.